luketjohnston/distance/readme.md

 a pair of integer coordinates in 20x20 space, and the 5 actions correspond to moving in the cardinal directions, and waiting in place.
 Additionally, if the agent tries to move off the edge of the grid, it remains in place.
-A great advantage of such a toy environment is that the accurracy of the learned distance function, and the accurracy of the actions it implies for a goal pursuer, can both be easily measured.
-The below figures show the training curves of action accurracy and distance accurracy for the 20x20 environment.
+A great advantage of such a toy environment is that the error of the learned distance function, and the accurracy of the actions it implies for a goal pursuer, can both be easily measured.
+The below figure shows the training curves of action accurracy and distance error for the 20x20 environment.

 TODO include figures

 An obvious next step is to increase the size of the toy environment.
-In my experiments I have not yet been able to reach 100% action accurracy in a toy environment above the size of about 40x40 (see discussion section, TODO)
+In my experiments I have not yet been able to reach 100% action accurracy in a toy environment above the size of about 40x40 (see discussion section).

 ## Uncommon transition toy environment (UTTE) and Prioritized Experience Replay: